-As noted in NISTIR 8286, "organizations should not wait until the risk register is completed before addressing obvious issues," such as those issues that arise from the threat modeling exercises.
+As noted in IR 8286, "organizations creating a risk management program for the first time should not wait until the risk register is completed before addressing obvious issues," such as those issues that arise from the threat modeling exercises.
 CSRM practitioners, in collaboration with ERM stakeholders, will need to continually define and refine the timing of various risk identification processes.
 An organization that delays risk management until the end of a detailed and exhaustive risk identification activity may find that many risks become realized while the practitioners are still working.
 At the other extreme, immediately beginning risk management when only a few risks have been catalogued can hamper prioritization or cause a continual recalculation of risk importance as new loss event types are identified and added.
-Threat identifications, enabling cryptography settings, locking file cabinets) that can be efficiently resolved, immediately addressed, and documented in the risk register while other risk identification activities continue.
+Threat identification methods may also discover quick wins (e.g., changing default passwords for devices and applications, enabling cryptography settings, locking file cabinets) that can be efficiently resolved, immediately addressed, and documented in the risk register while other risk identification activities continue.